 Auto Trance Portrait of Young Man with Sad Eyes

 This painting was made whilst tuning in to a Victorian carte de visit of a young man who has exceptionally sad eyes who looks effeminate.
 The painting has many sea references, such as the seal that can be seen in the lower right next to the whale whose breathing hole is spouting water.
 In the bottom left his face in profile can be detected by the eyes, nose, mouth and chin.
-There seem to be splashes and a big blue question mark surrounds a purple shape that includes two heads.
+There seem to be splashes and a big blue question mark surrounds a purple shape that includes two heads at the top of the painting.
 It appears that someone was pushed or fell or jumped off a cliff edge in to the sea.
 Intriguing!

 2018, acrylic on paper, 81 x 59.4 cms